 Brain injuries can considerably diminish an individual’s quality of life, temporarily or indefinitely.
 While often invisible to the naked eye, brain injuries can affect someone’s intelligence, mood, physical abilities, personality, and other attributes.
 After a preventable brain injury, you have the right to pursue legal action against the person or people responsible for your injury.
-At Rhorer Law Firm, our Livinston Parish and Baton Rouge brain injury attorneys handles brain injury cases arising from all types of accidents.
+At Rhorer Walker Law Firm, we can handle an array of brain injury cases arising from all types of accidents.

 Causes of Brain Injuries

 A serious brain injury can arise from seemingly minor incidents, illnesses, and trauma.
 Some of the most common causes of brain injuries include:

 During a car accident, a blow to the head or sudden movement (whiplash) can result in a brain injury.

 - Slips/Falls and Falling Objects

 Hitting your head after falling or having something fall on your head could cause serious damage.

 As a baby, child, or adult, situations that restrict airflow to the brain can cause severe trauma after as little as a few minutes.